 The above verse concerning money is not intended to teach “all things” without exception.
 We know of many things money will not fix.
 However, the context and the book of Ecclesiastes, give a hint of what the writer had in mind.
 There are some things that cannot be fixed or corrected with or without money.
 We must see the difference and understand the intent of the writer.

 Churches must have money to buy property, build buildings, buy supplies, pay the pastor and staff, and to have its various ministries.
 Someone has accurately said, “You can’t build a church with people who have no money, nor can you build it with the rich, they will not follow.”

 One thing we did at Open Door to get us back in the black was cancel mission conferences and Bible conferences.
 We saved thousands each year and never had to cut any of our missionaries.
-Do an inventory and find ways to cut down waste and to eliminate non essentials.
+Do an inventory and find ways to cut down waste and to eliminate non-essentials.
 Money is the answer here, and you must have it to move forward.
-Guest speakers are a blessing, but they do not increase the attendance or the income.
+Guest speakers are a blessing, but they do not increase the attendance or the income of our churches.
 The pastor and the people must and can do this.